 Erin holds an MBA from Clark University with a concentration in sustainability and social change, and a BA in business management, also from Clark.

-Ebonié manages risk for a portfolio of BlueHub Loan Fund’s community development loans in addition to managing the $500+ million State Tax Credit Intermediary loan portfolio.
-Ebonié works closely with loan officers, ensuring compliance with the Loan Fund’s reporting requirements and financial covenants, both pre- and post-closing.
+Ebonié spearheads a dedicated loan operations and administration function to support the growth of BlueHub Loan Fund and Tax Credit Intermediary portfolios.
+She manages risk for a portfolio of the Loan Fund’s community development loans in addition to managing the $500+ million State Tax Credit Intermediary loan portfolio.
 Alongside this function, she also helps troubleshoot and maintain the Loan Fund’s Salesforce system.